ZTF Summer Undergraduate Astronomy Institute

 screenshot_165

-Eric Bellm giving overview of ZTF at Caltech astronomy auditorium
+Eric Bellm is giving an overview of ZTF at Caltech Astronomy Auditorium.

-The first 2015 ZTF Institute was scheduled for four days – during 2015 it was from June 24-27.
-The program began on Wednesday, June 24 at Caltech with two days of talks, lab tours, and lectures, followed by two days at Pomona College with hands-on observing, and the use of our brand-new planetarium facility.
-Our program is available at this site: http://ztf.commons.yale-nus.edu.sg/program-2015/ .
-Our NSF grant from ZTF paid for all the expenses for our students to have this fantastic experience.
-We have planned the Institute to give great overview of astrophysics and also have a chance to learn more about what other undergraduates working in astrophysics are doing!
+The first 2015 ZTF Institute was scheduled at Caltech and Pomona College from June 24-27, 2015.
+The program began at Caltech with two days of talks, lab tours, and lectures, followed by two days at Pomona College with hands-on observing and the use of our brand-new planetarium facility.

 screenshot_164